wirt-ee/wirt-ee.github.io/docs/reports/storage/gpfs/index.md

 # GPFS: Spectrum Scale

-The parallel filesystem behind the estate's HPC years — IBM Spectrum Scale, still GPFS to everyone who ran it.
+The parallel filesystem behind the environment's HPC years — IBM Spectrum Scale, still GPFS to everyone who ran it.
 NSD servers, CES protocol nodes, storage pools and policies, and at the bottom the declustered arrays where the disks actually live.
 GPFS is documented by IBM the way a cathedral is documented by its architect: completely, and unreadably.
 This is the operator's cut.
 Hostnames are placeholders; the benchmark and error output are real.

 GPFS also served one tour of duty it was never built for: **after the Ceph EC crash, it stood in as VM storage for a while.** The OpenStack volumes moved onto it — hence the `volume-%` tiering rules in the policy section below, migrating cinder images between its SSD and spindle pools — and the notes from that era are full of dd speed duels, GPFS against RBD, to see if the stand-in could hold the line.
 It could not forever: GPFS was built for an HPC cluster's throughput, not for keeping stable VMs alive.
 The interlude ended, Ceph — replicated pools only, per the [EC retrospective](../../../logbook/ceph-ec-data-loss/index.md) — took the VMs back, and GPFS went home to the workload it was designed for.